zn4u1t/Portfolio-Project/README.md

 My portfolio website displaying my different projects, experience, and pages.

-Based on a tutoiral from Udemy, and utilizing multiple different libraries such as: bootstrap, styled-components, fortawesome, animate.css, baffle, emailjs, react-router, react-scroll, and many more.
+Based on a tutorial from Udemy, and utilizing multiple different libraries such as: bootstrap, styled-components, fortawesome, animate.css, baffle, emailjs, react-router, react-scroll, and many more.